-Social justice is critical to our work as the OneOp Network Literacy team.
+Social justice is critical to our work.
 We focus on building skills for relationship building, collaboration, and personal growth, so that we all can become more resilient and adaptive in our complex and changing world.
 To do that we need diverse perspectives to address the complex issues we face in our communities and on our planet.
 As Dr. S. Atyia Martin points out in her book, “We Are the Question + the Answer,” racism and other forms of oppression dehumanize members of our communities causing their talent to be overlooked and the opportunity to collaborate with them to be lost.

-With that in mind, we spoke with the authors on our podcast, “Practicing Connection a Complex World.”
+With that in mind, we spoke with the authors on our podcast, “Practicing Connection.”
 Here are three important insights we gained from those conversations.

 Self-reflection and recognizing interconnectedness are key to our social justice work.